blancobercial/Gel_Cups_Particle_Analysis/README.md

 Use the official GitHub as a reference: https://github.com/facebookresearch/segment-anything

-# INSTRUCTIONS FOR RUNNING PROGRAM:
+# Instructions for running the program:

 To run the program perform the following steps in this order: